Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 - Stage & focus: Pre-seed/seed across sectors with local SF ecosystem plugs.

-- Why it matters: Good if you want a structured program, strong mentor network, and a globally recognized brand.
+- Why it matters: Good if you want a structured program, strong mentor network, and a globally recognized brand — now with competitive funding.

 12. Berkeley SkyDeck